logo

 The church of Hattarvík

 In early February 1818, seven fishermen from Kirkja set out to sea.
-On their way home, however, their boat sank in rough waters.
-Only two men survived the ordeal, and tragically, one of them died before reaching shelter in Svínoy.
-Shortly after this event, the parish decided to relocate the church from Kirkja to Hattarvík, as no man in Kirkja was deemed able to take responsibility.
-Consequently, the first church in Hattarvík was consecrated in 1833.
+Rough waters overturned their boat on the way home.
+Only two men survived the disaster, and one of them died before reaching shelter in Svínoy.

-The new church was consecrated on 29 October 1899 by Heilmann, the priest from Viðareiði.
-On the same day, inspectors Líggjas í Keldhúsinum and Guttormur í Geilini approved the work.
-Previously, the original church had stood at Uppi í Húsi, between cultivated fields and outfields.
-Now, however, the new building stood proudly at Niðri í Húsi, on land belonging to the Uttarstova farm.
+The original church had stood at Uppi í Húsi, between cultivated land and the outfields.
+The new church rose at Niðri í Húsi, on land belonging to the Uttarstova farm.
+It continues to stand there today.

 Contact & Parish Information